Asymmetric breast reduction with vertical plication short scar technique

 General questions

 Mr Davis does Breast reduction for a fixed cost.
-Most standard cases have been done for a total cost of $21,760.
+Most standard cases have been done for a total cost of $22,960 (for cases done at Boulcott Hospital).
 Cases that require additional equipment such as liposuction equipment would cost more.
 For the current fixed cost please either email us or phone us on 0800 268 526

 The quoted cost for surgery covers everything including anaesthetist fees, theatre fees, consumables, staying overnight in hospital after surgery, any additional consultations after the first consultation and all the follow up for dressings and checks in the first year after surgery.
 This cost includes GST.